5 Essentials for the Hobbyist Woodworker

 - Ventilation: Sawdust can be hard on the lungs, even in a small woodworking project.
 Retailers sell dust collection units, but wood hobbyists must be sure to supply the woodworking area with dust-free air.
 Just remember to set up the shop with adequate ventilation.

-Wagner Meters produces the model MMC220 moisture meter that is ideal for measuring MC in a wide range of wood species.
-This compact meter can be programmed by the woodworker so that accurate moisture measurements can be taken for the different species they will be using.
+Wagner moisture meters are ideal for measuring MC in a wide range of wood species.
+Every meter can be programmed by the woodworker so that accurate moisture measurements can be taken for the different species they will be using.
 If MC changes enough, so does the very dimensions of wood.
 You don`t want inappropriate MC in your wood to ruin your project.
 This simple tool is an investment in any woodworking project.

-- Patience: A tool?
+5. Patience: A tool?
 Believe it!!
 For example, you must obviously need to wait long enough for the glue to dry.
-Additionally, successful woodworkers must monitor and adjust the relative humidity and temperature in the wood shop environment in order to ensure that the wood’s MC remains usually between 6 -8% depending upon the part of the world they live in.
+Additionally, successful woodworkers must monitor and adjust the relative humidity and temperature in the woodshop environment in order to ensure that the wood’s MC remains usually between 6-8% depending upon the part of the world they live in.

 Fundamentals make great woodworking projects.
 Take care of that and have fun.